abhisheknagare/Talk2DB/README.md

 Command to run the talk2db_code.py file - streamlit run talk2db_code.py

+Note - We have all our SQL and NoSQL functions, database connections and UI defined and executing in one single file i.e talk2db_code.py.
+Also clarified each function and its working below.

 In total there are 16 functions in the file:

 1. create_connection()